During your inpatient stay, your care will be coordinated by a team of physicians and allied health professionals who serve our Hospitalist Program.

 A hospitalist is a full-time, board-certified internist who specializes in hospital in-patient medicine.
 These physicians provide continuous care to hospitalized patients.
 Members of your hospitalist team, which include physicians and specially trained allied health professionals, will be at Geneva General Hospital and Soldiers & Sailors Memorial Hospital around the clock.

 How will I benefit from a hospitalist's care?

-How can I reach my hospitalist?
+How can I or my loved one contact the hospitalist?

 Is there a private area for meetings?